tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 * FinTech has changed immensely over the past 20+ years, due to advancements in technology and shifts in consumer preferences.

-* Due to FinTech's rapid growth in recent years, demand for technological investment, and more importantly, the technical expertise driving such investment has exploded.
+* Due to FinTech's rapid growth in recent years, demand for technological investment, and more importantly - the technical expertise driving such investment - has exploded.
 Thus, there is a shortage of workers in the FinTech industry, and this makes it an attractive career opportunity in terms of growth and pay.

 Lastly, explain the following to the students: